parnish007/parnish007/README.md

 > *"I believe in learning by doing.
 Every project is an opportunity to deepen understanding and create value.
 My mission is to build impactful AI/ML solutions and contribute to cutting-edge research and development."*

 **Fun Fact**: I enjoy learning *any* technology required to solve real-world problems end-to-end.
-From data engineering to deployment, I'm passionate about the complete pipeline.
+From data engineering to deployment, I care about the complete pipeline.

 ---